The Best Free Alternatives To Adobe InDesign 2018

 The free version of Viva Designer is still sufficient to for basic designs despite the limitation in editing features.
 You’ll find that it supports popular image formats, including EPS, TIFF, JPG, BMP, and PNG.
 In addition, it allows access to the RGB, CMYK, HSV color model in the free version.

 You may feel that the features are pretty limited compared to the paid versions.
 For instance, you can’t export the design to PDF format.
 But the free license allows you to use the software for both personal and commercial purposes.
+You can save full-size images for printing on foam board signs, custom packaging, and Trade Show Displays.

 Viva Designer is a great fit for designs involving lengthy text.
-It is rich in layout at the same time typography tools that are accessible from a user-friendly interface.
+It is rich in a layout at the same time typography tools that are accessible from a user-friendly interface.
 The software allows you to organize the pages systematically while making allowing editing on individual pages.

 LucidPress is another great, free alternative publishing tool for graphic designers.
 It runs from the web and doesn’t require any installations.
 It offers a vast range of tools that gear towards creating newsletters, brochures, and magazines.
 Since its inception, LucidPress has attracted over 5 million users.